 - 1/3 cup hemp hearts

 - 2 tablespoons miso + 1 tablespoon warm water, or nutritional yeast

 - 3 cups basil leaves, packed

-- Gently place the cauliflower on a parchment lined baking sheet.
-Spread pesto on each side of cauliflower with a pastry brush.
+Gently place the cauliflower on a parchment-lined baking sheet.
+Use a 1/2 cup of pesto and spread it evenly on each side of cauliflower with a pastry brush.